 I spent February 1988 through April 1990 serving aboard the ballistic-missile submarine USS NEVADA (SSBN 733)(BLUE) at Naval Submarine Base, Bangor, Washington.
 I made four strategic deterrent patrols on her (#s 3, 5, 7, and 9).
 In 1992, while assigned to Nuclear Field "A" School, Naval Training Center, Orlando, Florida, my interest in the GAMBIER BAY renewed itself.
 It was during this period that I read with great dedication Adrian Stewart's "The Battle of Leyte Gulf," Hoyt's "The Battle of Leyte Gulf," and Samuel Eliot Morison's "United States Naval Operations in World War II, Volume XII, Leyte", which in my opinion, is the finest account of this action ever written.
 By now, totally engrossed in my study of the Battle Off Samar, I started writing a book about this battle.

 Next, in 1993, I was assigned to the fast-attack submarine USS PASADENA (SSN 752) homeported in San Diego.
 The work on my book continued, whenever my current arduous sea-duty assignment would support it.
 It was during this period that I began corresponding with various Taffy III Survivor Associations.
-The people I credit with giving me invaluable information and motivation for my book were Tony Potochniak of the USS GAMBIER BAY and VC-10 Association, the late Bill Mercer of the USS JOHNSTON/HOEL Association, and the late Whit Felt of the USS SAMUEL B. ROBERTS Survivors Association.
+The people I credit with giving me invaluable information and motivation for my book were the late Tony Potochniak of the USS GAMBIER BAY and VC-10 Association, the late Bill Mercer of the USS JOHNSTON/HOEL Association, and the late Whit Felt of the USS SAMUEL B. ROBERTS Survivors Association.

 1996 was a very busy year for me.
 In February of that year I transferred to shore duty at Naval Submarine School in Groton, Connecticut (I was also NAVSUBSCOLs Webmaster).
 Having surfed the internet since June 1994, I had always desired to start my own web site.
 What better topic could I have chosen than the "Battle Off Samar Home Page".
 On May 22, 1996 I posted the first few pages on the internet and was immediately amazed at the positive response I received.